v-ramesh/project-cleaningdata-coursera/README.md

 without having to explicitly list them all as would have been required if we had used *summarise*.

-Finally, since the values now represent averages per group, we update the variable names in the data frame **tidy_averages** to accurately reflect their new values.
-This is done by prepending the string "Avg:" to all column names except the first two (corresponding to Subject and Activity) which are unchanged.
+Finally, since the values are now averages per group, we update the variable names in the data frame **tidy_averages** to more accurately reflect their values (as befitting a "tidy" data set).
+This is done by prepending the string "Avg:" to all column names other than the first two (corresponding to Subject and Activity) which do not need to be changed.

 ### Coda: Writing the tidy data set to a text file